Replacing Your Mainframe Terminal Emulation Software

 File Transfer

-Flex Terminal Emulator fully supports both IND$FILE and secure FTP transfer of files to/from host systems.
+Flex Terminal Emulator fully supports both IND$FILE for mainframe terminal emulation sessions and secure FTP transfer of files to/from host systems.
 Users can create custom transfer lists for performing batch file transfers.

 FTP file transfers can be performed either natively from any Flex Terminal Emulator session, or for more advanced functionality using the FlexFTP Client.